Jan Smuts: The Boer War

 Smuts' forces penetrated the Cape Colony extent that some elements came within sight of Table Mountain.
 To draw out British forces, Smuts sought to take a major target, the copper-mining town of Okiep in the present-day Northern Cape Province (April–May 1902), which he laid under siege.
 Events in the Transvaal overtook the siege before it was resolved: in late April a dispatch from Lord Kitchener reached Smuts, inviting him to the peace conference at Veeringen.
 Smuts agreed a truce and with the garrison and departed to attend the peace negotiations.
-In his absence Manie Maritz attempted to break the truce take the town with a train packed full of explosives.
+In his absence Boer officer Manie Maritz attempted to break the truce by attacking the town with a train packed full of explosives.
 This effort failed when the train derailed outside of the town and its deadly cargo burnt off harmlessly.

 Before the conference, Smuts met Lord Kitchener at Kroonstad railway station, where they discussed the proposed terms of surrender.
 Smuts then took a leading role in the negotiations between the representatives from all of the commandos from the Orange Free State and the South African Republic (15–31 May 1902).
 Although he admitted that, from a purely military perspective, the war could continue, he stressed the importance of not sacrificing the Afrikaner people for that independence.
 He was very conscious that "more than 20,000 women and children have already died in the concentration camps of the enemy".
 He felt it would have been a crime to continue the war without the assurance of help from elsewhere and declared, "Comrades, we decided to stand to the bitter end.
 Let us now, like men, admit that that end has come for us, come in a more bitter shape than we ever thought."
 His opinions were representative of the conference, which then voted by 54 to 6 in favour of peace.
 Representatives of the Governments met Lord Kitchener and at five minutes past eleven on 31 May 1902, the Acting State President of the South African Republic, Schalk Willem Burger signed the Treaty of Vereeniging, followed by the members of his government, Acting State President of the Orange Free State, Christiaan De Wet, and the members of his government.